Canada: Somali-Canadian is new Immigration Minister

 Canada’s Prime Minister, Justin Trudeau, in a statement to the nation, has laid out some very important changes in his cabinet.

-One appointment that will resound significantly in African-Canadian community here in Canada is that of Somali-Canadian Ahmed Hussen (photo) who is now the country’s Immigration, Refugees and Citizenship Minister.
+One appointment that will resound significantly in the African-Canadian community here in Canada is that of Somali-Canadian Ahmed Hussen (photo) who is now the country’s Immigration, Refugees and Citizenship Minister.
 Here are the cabinet changes contained in the Prime Minister’s statement today:

 Chrystia Freeland, currently Minister of International Trade, becomes Minister of Foreign Affairs, and retains the Canada-U.S. relations file, including trade relations.